one-among-us/data/people/Katerina/page.en.md

 ## Description

 Katerina (Natasha) is a trans woman from Heilongjiang province.
-She had a variety of interests and hobbies, including Russian, composite bow, weightlifting, aerial photography, and motocycle riding.
+She had a variety of interests and hobbies, including Russian, composite bow, weightlifting, aerial photography, and motorcycle riding.
 She also liked liquor; she hoped to open a bar for trans people.

 Born in 2003, she always celebrated her birthday on the 27th day of the first lunisolar month.